 - Before handling or preparing food

-There is a vaccine to prevent rotavirus in babies.
+to prevent rotavirus in babies.
 Your baby may need two or three doses between the ages of 2-6 months.

 US Centers for Disease Control and Prevention